rdxiang/rdxiang.github.io/_posts/2013-12-21-pre-programming-interview-practice-posts-part-1.markdown

 layout: article
 title: Python Basics
 date: 2013-12-21 22:17:05.000000000 -08:00
+categories: programming
+image:
+  teaser: python.png
 ---
-** Note: This post is not done yet!
-I published too early and now I'm too lazy to make a new one whoops...**

 Hi there!
 I have my first programming interview coming up, so natrually,  I'm <s>really nervous </s> going to do a few practice problems to get more comfortable.

 I think I'll be interviewing in Python since my wise and talented friend (who reads my blog heh) advised me to do so.
-It'll probably allow me to write fewer lines of code and make fewer mistakes, but I've only started writing Python a few months ago so I definitely need to practice... nervous laughter.
+It'll probably allow me to write fewer lines of code and make fewer mistakes, but I've only started writing Python a few months ago so I definitely need to practice.

+* Note: This guide is not complete*
 ---
 <small> Note: Much of this content comes from python 3 documentation and the open soruce(!)
 [Runstone Interactive Python Guide](http://interactivepython.org/runestone/static/pythonds/index.html) which is amazing.
 I honestly can't recommend it enough.
 This blog post is basicaly information from both sources put together in a format that'll be quicker for me to review in the future.
 Seriously though, all of the lovely tables are from the runestone guide</small>